Where the Wild Roses Grow: Critical reception

-Larry Flick from Billboard wrote, "This is not a joke.
-Not since Debbie Gibson contributed backing vocals on the Circle Jerks's cover of the Soft Boys' "I Wanna Destroy You" has there been such an odd collaboration of musical talent.
+Larry Flick from Billboard magazine wrote, "This is not a joke.
+Not since Debbie Gibson contributed backing vocals on the Circle Jerks's cover of the Soft Boys' 'I Wanna Destroy You' has there been such an odd collaboration of musical talent.
 Australia's queen of bubble-gum pop meets the underground art rock of Nick Cave on this moody track.
-Forget "Loco-Motion": Minogue carries her own as Cave catapults his vocals into a moody pit of musical melancholy and lyrical despair.
+Forget 'Loco-Motion': Minogue carries her own as Cave catapults his vocals into a moody pit of musical melancholy and lyrical despair.
 Brilliant."
 Another Billboard editor, Paul Verna, complimented it as a "ghostly beautiful duet".
 James Masterton for Dotmusic described the song as "a gorgeous, mellow 1940s-sounding ballad."
 Simon Price from Melody Maker named it Single of the Week, writing, "Cave and Kylie isn't actually that strange.
 After all, Minogue, who, judging by her vocals, may possibly own a copy of this year's Mercury Awards winner, has nothing to lose. [...]
 You know exactly what this sounds like.
 Morricone, Leone, Peckinpah, blah blah.
 Cut to the final reel, though, and even I'm shocked.
 Down by the river, "He" kneels above "Her" with a rock in his fist, and calmy batters her brains out, whispering ...all beauty must die..."

 Pan-European magazine Music & Media commented, "Written especially for Minogue, the diminutive singer forms an unlikely but stunning combination with Cave.
 It is a brooding and haunting song that finds Cave in a sombre, Leonard Cohen-type mood against Minogue's declaring diction.
 The tension gradually builds up as each tells their version of a tale of murder."
-A reviewer from Music Week gave it four out of five, adding, "Nick croons while Kylie purrs in this folksy foretaste of the album of murder ballads".
+A reviewer from Music Week gave it a score of four out of five, adding, "Nick croons while Kylie purrs in this folksy foretaste of the album of murder ballads".
 Sylvia Patterson from NME declared it as a "riverside melodrama duet of violin wobbles and breathy husks".
 She wrote, "Croaky, in a very real sense.
 A tense, ghostly, Grimm's fairytale wherein the midget fights gamely to keep her voice tied to the whispering reeds while the nutter secures his to the coal bunker at the core of the earth.
 And, possibly because they're both undeniably unhinged, it's... quite good."
 In December 1995, NME ranked "Where the Wild Roses Grow" number 27 in their list of "NME Writers' Top 50 Singles of 1995".
 Gina Morris from Select noted, "A meeting of cool and populist, should be huge."
 Siân Pattenden from Smash Hits gave the song two out of five, writing, "This is a dull, lifeless (ha, ha) record with a dreamy chorus and boring end.
 She was better off duetting with Jason.
 At least he didn't kill her at the song's end."

 In her show on German ARD national public television, German comedian Carolin Kebekus criticized the song as inappropriately romanticizing femicide.